ractivejs/ractivejs.github.io/docs/API/Instance Methods.md

 ## ractive.findAll()

-This method is similar to [`ractive.find()`](#find), with two important differences.
+This method is similar to [`ractive.find()`]ractivefind), with two important differences.
 Firstly, it returns a list of elements matching the selector, rather than a single node.
 Secondly, it can return a *live* list, which will stay in sync with the DOM as it continues to update.

 **Syntax**